rwbl/domoticz-homeautomation-workbook/README.md

 * Soil Moisture monitor for plants - [Plugin](https://github.com/rwbl/domoticz-plugin-soil-moisture-monitor).
 * Time Control to track & control the time spent in hours, per activity block (with start- & end-time) and total/day, on a generic task.
 * Timers for single devices or complex tasks (Automation events dzVents).
+* Web UI Quick Access Mobile - customized web frontend to control dedicated functions mainly accessed from mobile smartphones devices.
-* Web App Site Control [Info](https://github.com/rwbl/domoticz-webapp-sitecontrol) - Node-RED alternative to the standard Domoticz Web UI.
+* Web App Site Control [Info](https://github.com/rwbl/domoticz-webapp-sitecontrol) - Node-RED alternative to the standard Domoticz Web UI (Not developed further as eplaced by Web UI Quick Access Mobile).

 ### Explore How To Use
 * Domoticz running on a Raspberry Pi (setup, configure).